-Macy’s Thanksgiving Day Parade Will Be Different This Year—Here’s How
+Macy’s Thanksgiving Day Parade Will Be LIVE from New York This Year

-The holidays are coming up quick, and that’s more than OK with us.
-(Even Black Friday will be early this year.)
-We could all use holiday cheer right now, and for many, that cheer arrives in the form of yearly traditions—like watching the Macy’s Thanksgiving Day Parade before your feast..
+The holidays are coming up quick, and that’s OK with us.
+We’re definitely looking forward to holiday cheer this year, and for many, that cheer arrives in the form of family traditions—like watching the Macy’s Thanksgiving Day Parade before your feast.

 How Can I Watch the Parade?

-If this is your annual Thanksgiving tradition, you’ll be relieved to know that you can tune in to NBC on Thanksgiving Day, which is Thursday, November 26.
-The parade starts at 9 a.m.
-ET and will have a mix of floats, balloons and performers.
-And YES, Santa Claus will still be there!
+If this is your annual Thanksgiving tradition, tune in to NBC on Thanksgiving Day, which is Thursday, November 25.
+The parade starts at 9 a.m. in all time zones and runs till noon, so you can watch it right before tucking into your Thanksgiving spread!